GeorgeWebberley/surveyApp/sprint2/journal.md

 I have changed the 'input data' page.
 I noticed a bug where users, when entering data fresh for the first time, would save multiple copies of their survey (if they clicked 'save' multiple times).
 I realised that this was because of the way the data is POSTed to the server (using jquery).
 When posting with javascript/jquery, the redirects on the server side do not occur, and therefore the page was not being reloaded with the id of the recently saved survey.
 Therefore, every time a user clicked save, the server thought that it was a new survey and subsequently saved multiple copies.
 I got round this problem by returning the last inserted id to the client side javascript, which then subsequently appended it to the URL for the next post request.
 Subsequent saves/post requests therefore send the ID and the server could check if it is a new survey or not, and insert/update accordingly.
 This was done with the help of the extension [Flask-JSGlue](https://stewartpark.github.io/Flask-JSGlue/) that makes it easy to create 'flask URLs' in javascript.

-<a name="latestEntry"></a>
 ### Email password reset, deployment, certificate and domain name.
 (11th-12th July)

 I initially had several problems getting the email password reset to work.
 This is because I am using Google smtp to send the emails (through flask-mail), and initially google flagged the emails as suspicious activitiy, blocking the application from sending anything.
 After some time, I was able to get google to accept it as trustworthy, allowing it to send out emails to users with a password reset link.

 Now that sprint 2 is coming to a close, I wanted to spend time deploying it to a public server and obtaining user feedback.
 I have obtained the domain name "datasaur.dev" through [namecheap](https://www.namecheap.com/) and configured the DNS on my Digital Ocean droplet to accept it.
 I added records for [www.datasuar.dev](https://datasaur.dev/) and datasaur.dev.
 I have also secured the site with TLS/SSL certificate so that users can access it through HTTPS.
 I have configured my server so that users are redirected to the secure version of the site.
 I also created a site logo using [logomakr](https://logomakr.com/).

-##### Ongoing objectives

-* Add date/time to scatter chart.
-* Allow grouping of numerical data on bar charts.
-* Review the UI, make pages responsive.
-* To carry out unit testing of the graph page, statistics page and dashboard pages.
-* Password reset.